seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

     minusPolynomial ε ((t : ℂ) / (ℓ : ℂ))
 ```

-For contour integration, Lean switches to the usual variable $z=\lambda-it$.
+For contour integration, formal proof uses the usual variable $z=\lambda-it$.
 Thus $t/\lambda=i(z-\lambda)/\lambda$, and the Gamma factor becomes $\Gamma(z/2)$.
 The following definitions express the same functions in this coordinate; `plusSaddleMellinData_vertical` checks the correspondence explicitly.
 There is an analogous theorem for the minus sign.

 ```lean
 -- Eλ in the coordinate z = λ − it.